wangchning/vocabulary/Vocabulary.md

 ### tomfoolery  &emsp;  /ˌtɒmˈfuː.lər.i/
 Tomfoolery is foolishness.
 Staring a food fight in a cafeteria is an example of tomfoolery.

+### tone
+A newspaper article should be objective, but a poem can bring up all kinds of emotions, depending on the tone.
+- There's no need to take that tone with me --- it's not my fault we're late.
+- This treatment helps tone the body, firm up muscles and tighten the skin.

 ### twee
 Twee originated in baby talk as an alteration of sweet.
 Nowadays, we use twee for things that have passed beyond agreeable and into the realm of cloying.
 - The movie was a bit twee for my taste.